ElmehdiBaccari/Mulava/README.md

 8/Your default web browser will be launched automatically with the URL http://localhost:8100/

 9/Open Android Studio or Xcode to run the App on the Emulator from the IOS / ANDROID folder

+10/You can Take a  look at the App in the App screenshot Folder